shaarkys/eu.carp3-noctem.enigma2/README.md

 1) [openWebif](https://github.com/E2OpenPlugins/e2openplugin-OpenWebif) needs to be available on the enigma2 device
 2) Setup of enigma2 App via [Homey](https://www.athom.com/en/) required.
-   Start Homey App, open the More section, select Apps Menu, open enigma2 entry and Click on "Configure app"

 ## Support Overview

 ### when / trigger flowcards

-- [ ] polling required, therefor currently not decided.
+- [x] polling required, therefor currently not decided.
 If you like to put in arguments, visit [Athom Community](https://community.athom.com/t/enigma2-dvb-boxes-support/9427)

 ### and / condition flowcards